marcus-cr/darkvanguard/_posts/2025-05-18-wireguard-site-to-site.md

 When I switched from DigitalOcean (New York) to Linode (Atlanta), I went from \~80 Mbps to 160+ Mbps over Verizon 5G UW, with ping dropping to \~36 ms and jitter nearly gone.
 Performance varies by cell signal strength (as expected), but the tunnel itself is solid.

-Without having Linode act as a jumpbox my speeds should have increased as well.
-Decided this was a fair tradeoff for some piece of mind.
-Even though the Pi 5 did not have a CPU bottleneck, I'm sure enterprise network appliances would show significantly better speeds.
+If I weren’t routing through Linode as a jumpbox, I’d likely get even higher speeds.
+Ultimately decided that this was a fair tradeoff for privacy.
+Even though the Pi 5 did not show a CPU bottleneck, I'm sure a dedicated network appliance designed for high VPN throughput would show significantly better speeds than the Pi.
+Maybe I'll take advantage of my 1 Gb internet speeds by incorporating a pfSense or Protectli Vault box in the future.

 ---